sanniassin/react-input-mask/README.md

 }
 ```

 Mask for ZIP Code.
-Uses beforeChange to omit trailing minus if it wasn't entered by user:
+Uses beforeMaskedValueChange to omit trailing minus if it wasn't entered by user:
 ```jsx
 import React from 'react';
 import InputMask from 'react-input-mask';